trunk-rs/trunk/site/content/assets.md

   - `data-inline`: (optional) this attribute will inline the compiled CSS from the SASS/SCSS file into a `<style>` tag instead of using a `<link rel="stylesheet">` tag.
   - `data-integrity`: (optional) the `integrity` digest type for code & script resources.
 Defaults to plain `sha384`.
+  - `data-target-path`: (optional) Path where the directory is placed inside the dist dir.
+If not present, the directory is placed in the dist root.
+The path must be a relative path without `..`.

 ## css